Yaroslav Veselaho

-Yaroslav Veselaho (Ярослав Веселаго; born 1 February 2005) is a Ukrainian racing driver who last competed in the Formula Regional European Championship for Saintéloc Racing.
+Yaroslav Veselaho (Ярослав Веселаго; born 1 February 2005) is a Ukrainian racing driver who currently competes in the International GT Open with AF Corse.

 Veselaho started his career in drifting before moving into French F4 in 2023.
-He progressed to Formula Regional in 2024, contesting the Middle East and European Championships, the latter with ART Grand Prix.
+He progressed to Formula Regional, where he raced during 2024 and 2025.

-Career

 Early career

+Drifting

 Veselaho started off his racing career in Ukraine, and in 2020, he became the Bitlook Pro-Am Drift champion in Ukraine before making the switch to single-seater racing.

 Formula 4

 Veselaho started his single-seater career by joining the French F4 Championship in 2023.
-He managed a best result of 5th in a tough season seeing him finish in 21st in the drivers' championship.
+He managed a best result of fifth in a tough season seeing him finish in 21st in the drivers' championship.